Get In Touch

 There are many different roles and together with our expert Harry, we take a closer look at them.

 One of the first we examine is the role of regulatory compliance assessment.
 Regulatory roles are involved in assessing the software’s compliance with industry-specific regulations, such as GMP, GLC, the Health Insurance Portability and Accountability Act (HIPAA), and other relevant standards.
+They help identify regulatory requirements and ensure that software development activities align with these standards.

 Another important role in a regulation department is quality assurance.
 This role encourages the implementation of quality management systems, such as ISO 13485, to maintain product quality and safety.
 These roles may participate in audits and inspections to assess software quality.